 Scottish Journal of Performance

-My book review of Judith Rudakoff's "Dramaturging Personal Narratives", published in the journal in 2015, can be found here: Book Review
+Her review of Judith Rudakoff's "Dramaturging Personal Narratives", published in the journal in June 2015, can be found here: Book Review 2

-Between March and June 2016 I undertook a research internship with the Royal Scottish National Orchestra in association with the Scottish Graduate School for Arts and Humanities.
-I was asked to carry out research in the area of audience engagement and the result was a project entitled "Understanding and engaging with RSNO audiences, staff and collaborators".
+Between March and June 2016 Shona undertook a research internship with the Royal Scottish National Orchestra in association with the Scottish Graduate School for Arts and Humanities.
+She was asked to carry out research in the area of audience engagement and the result was a project entitled "Understanding and engaging with RSNO audiences, staff and collaborators".

-To conduct the research I filmed interviews with 26 people, including RSNO audience members, project participants, non-attenders and RSNO musicians, before coding all of the data and writing a 4000-word report of the findings.
-I was also keen to display the research findings in a practical way and produced and edited a 10 minute video collated using participants' responses.
+To conduct the research she filmed interviews with 26 people, including RSNO audience members, project participants, non-attenders and RSNO musicians, before coding all of the data and writing a 4000-word report of the findings.
+Shona was also keen to display the research findings in a practical way and produced and edited a 10 minute video collated using participants' responses.

-As I'm normally a practice-based researcher, this project was a great opportunity to learn new skills in qualitative research and analysis and to expand my existing research armoury.
-I thoroughly enjoyed my time there and am grateful to all RSNO staff, SGSAH staff and RCS staff for their guidance and support.
+As a predominantly practice-based researcher, this project was an opportunity to learn new skills in qualitative research and analysis and to expand on existing research armoury.
+Shona is grateful to all RSNO staff, SGSAH staff and RCS staff for their guidance and support.